Solar Power (song): Critical reception

-"Solar Power" received mostly positive reviews from music critics, with many praising its summer sound.
+"Solar Power" received positive reviews from music critics, with many praising its summer sound.
 Writing for Pitchfork, Anna Gaca called the song a "soft-touch anthem for the simple pleasures of summer".
 In his five-star review, Rhian Daly of NME labeled it a "quietly but supremely confident", and drew musical comparisons to the 1991 album Screamadelica by Primal Scream, American songwriter Joni Mitchell, and the sound of English rock band Wolf Alice since their 2017 album Visions of a Life.
 Writers for New Zealand magazine The Spinoff generally praised "Solar Power"; Toby Manhire called the song an "instant classic", and Stewart Sowman-Lund described it as "perfectly summery".

 Sal Cinquemani of Slant Magazine stated that while the track lacked the "urgency of her best songs", its "breezy, psychedelic quality" perfectly pairs for "summer drives and beach trips, and an optimistic outlook".
 Writers for Vulture received the song well, with Craig Jenkins noting that it had a "good heart and good taste".
 The publication compared its sound to English alternative rock band Happy Mondays, while its guitar rhythm was compared to the 1987 song "Faith" by English singer George Michael.
 Justin Curto, in another review from the same publication, called it a "beachside babe bop", and compared the song's bridge to Michael's 1990 song "Freedom!
 '90".

 In a Billboard piece, Jason Lipshutz wrote that "Solar Power" was a "playful splash of salt water onto our faces in time for the summer", calling it "deceptively simple", noting the saxophone and trumpet in the mix, and asserted that Lorde "remains one of the best at filling the corners of her songs with personalized knickknacks".
 In a five star review, Rachel Brodsky of The Independent praised Lorde for "finding a new way to express a universal feeling", comparing it to the 1988 song "Kokomo" by American rock band the Beach Boys.
 Consequence named it "Song of the Week", describing it as "light, bouncy, and nonchalant", emphasising its departure from Lorde's previous works.